Varie History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Varie has been spelled many different ways, including Verrer, Verrier, Verriour, Veryet, Verieur, Verry and many more.

 Early Notables of the Varie family (pre 1700)

-More information is included under the topic Early Varie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Varie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Varie family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Varies to arrive in North America: Thomas Very who was among the very first settlers arriving in the colonies, when he went to New England in 1647; or Margaret Very who went to Maryland in 1676.
 Issac Very arrived in Virginia in the year 1700.
 James Verrier was brought to America as a convict, and left to do the best he could with himself in a new land in 1769.
 Jane Verrier arrived in Baltimore, at the age of 36.

 - ^ Cleveland, Dutchess of The Battle Abbey Roll with some Account of the Norman Lineages.
 London: John Murray, Abermarle Street, 1889.
 Print.
 Volume 3 of 3